kubeshop/testkube-docs/docs/articles/vault-install.md

 :::warning

-For simplicity, this guide uses the same key-value secrets engine to hold the CA certificate, but in all likelihood CA certificate would come from a PKI secrets engine in Vault.
+For simplicity, this guide uses the same key-value secrets engine to hold the CA certificate, but in all likelihood the CA certificate would come from a PKI secrets engine in Vault.

 :::

-To the `control_plane` role add a policy that allows reading the above created secret.
+To the `control_plane` role, add a policy that allows reading the above created secret.